travis-ci/docs-travis-ci-com/user/languages/go.md

 ## Default Test Script

-Go projects on travis-ci.org assume that either Make or Go build tool are used by default.
+Go projects assume that either Make or Go build tool are used by default.
 In case there is a Makefile in the repository root, the default command Travis CI will use to run your project test suite is

 ```bash